Magento Paypal Recurring Payments – Here are the steps to integrate it

 There are hundreds of Subscription and Recurring Payments extensions like Cryozonic, Exto, etc. available in market.

-In short, Magento Paypal Recurring payments is a great way for store owners to offer products with installment plans, subscriptions, etc. Today, we’ve discussed how our Dedicated Support Engineers assist Magento store owners to setup Recurring profile for their products.
+In short, Magento Paypal Recurring payments is a great way for store owners to offer products with installment plans, subscriptions, etc. Today, we’ve discussed how our Support Engineers assist Magento store owners to setup Recurring profile for their products.